 It’s important to understand that actual impairment isn’t the only criteria necessary to be charged with drugged DUI.
 In A.R.S. § 28-1381 (A)(3), the law states that just having evidence of specific drugs and/or metabolites in your body is grounds for a conviction.
 This is referred to as a per se violation.
 The drugs specified can be found under A.R.S. §13-3401, which include the following:

 - Cannabis in all its forms

 - Narcotics, such as methadone, hydrocodone, morphine, and oxycodone

 - Prescription medications without a valid prescription, such as Ambien

 - Dangerous drugs, such as cocaine, meth, crack, Molly, and heroine

 The first thing a police officer typically does when he suspects that you are impaired due to drugs or medication is to perform a field sobriety test.
 If he believes your “results” indicate that you have taken drugs, he can then request a urine or blood test.
 As with all suspected DUI offenses, you are legally required to comply in accordance with implied consent.

 But how does a law enforcement officer make the initial call for a drugged DUI?
 This can be a very gray area.
 LEO undergoes various impairment recognition programs that are meant to train them to “spot” behavior that indicates impairment or suspected drug use, but the validity of these evaluations is often challenged, and rightly so.
 The science is suspect, and the results vary too greatly to be dependable on a consistent basis.

-A skilled Arizona DUI defense attorney will review all aspects of the traffic stop and subsequent arrest.
+A skilled Phoenix DUI defense attorney will review all aspects of the traffic stop and subsequent arrest.
 He can challenge the admissibility of the evidence provided, and assert any available affirmative defenses against this type of DUI.
-The law in this area is complex, so it’s a good idea to seek the help of a lawyer with knowledge of drugged DUI.
+The law in this area is complex, so it’s a good idea to seek the help of a Glendale DUI drugs lawyer with knowledge on these types of charges.